Home » Articles » Customers vs consumers: Key differences between the two groups

 Extrovert

-These are the consumers that prefer to use unique or branded items.
-They also tend to get loyal to a brand once their trust has been gained.
+These are the consumers who prefer to use unique or branded items.
+Once they have gained trust in a brand, they tend to become loyal to it.

 Additionally, extrovert consumers can be brand advocates if they think that a product or service is high-quality enough to recommend to other users.